neon-bindings/rfcs/text/0000-node-api-borrow.md

     ///
     /// The borrow lasts until [`RefMut`] exits scope.
     ///
-    /// This is the dynamically checked version of [`Borrow::as_mut_slice`]. fn try_borrow_mut<'a: 'b, 'b, C>(
+    /// This is the dynamically checked version of [`TypedArray::as_mut_slice`]. fn try_borrow_mut<'a: 'b, 'b, C>(
         &mut self,
         lock: &'b Lock<'b, C>,
-    ) -> Result<RefMut<'b, Self::Item>, BorrowError>
+    ) -> Result<RefMut<'b, Self::Item>, TypedArrayError>
         where
             C: Context<'a>;
 }
 ```

-All JavaScript values that may be borrowed as binary data will implement the `Borrow` trait.
+All JavaScript values that may be borrowed as binary data will implement the `TypedArray` trait.
 The trait provides four methods which may be split into two groups:

 * [Statically Checked](#statically-checked-api)
 * [Dynamically Checked](#dynamically-checked-api)

-*Note: The trait is `Sealed` to prevent external implementations which may be unsound.*
+_**Note**: The trait is `Sealed` to prevent external implementations which may be unsound.
+See the Rust API guidelines for more details on the [Sealed pattern](https://rust-lang.github.io/api-guidelines/future-proofing.html#sealed-traits-protect-against-downstream-implementations-c-sealed)._

 #### Statically Checked API

-Users are able to borrow the contents of a JavaScript buffer easily and infallibly with `Borrow::as_slice` and `Borrow::as_mut_slice`.
+Users are able to borrow the contents of a JavaScript buffer easily and infallibly with `TypedArray::as_slice` and `TypedArray::as_mut_slice`.

 For example, a Neon function that copies bytes from one `Buffer` to another: